 When a student is admitted to ECCC, his or her ACT sub-scores are evaluated to determine if certain academic skills need improvement.
-Any student who has not taken the ACT will be required to take the COMPASS for placement in English and algebra courses.
-COMPASS is an untimed, computerized test that helps ECCC staff evaluate a student's skills and place him or her in appropriate courses.
+Any student who has not taken the ACT will be required to take the COMPASS/Accuplacer for placement in English and algebra courses.
+COMPASS/Accuplacer is an untimed, computerized test that helps ECCC staff evaluate a student's skills and place him or her in appropriate courses.
 The following charts specify the correct course(s) that the student should take:

 English Placement

-ACT SCORE COMPASS SCORE COURSE PLACEMENT

-0-16 0-73 ENG 0124 - Intermediate English

-and Reading

-17 + 74 and above ENG 1113 - English Composition I
+Act Score Compass Score Writing Skills Accuplacer Score Sentence Structure Accuplacer Score Reading Comprehension Course Placement 0-16 0-73 20-87 20-87 ENG 0124 - Intermediate English & Reading 17+ 74 and above 88-120 88-120 ENG 1113 - English Composition I

-Writing Skills component of COM MPASS

 Algebra Placement

-ACT SCORE COMPASS SCORE COMPASS SCORE COURSE PLACEMENT

-(Pre-Algebra) (Algebra)

-0-13 0-20 0-15 MAT 0123 - Beginning Algebra

-14-18 21-100 16-35 MAT 1233 - Intermediate Algebra

-19+ n/a 36-100 MAT 1313 - College Algebra
+Act Score Compass Score Pre-Algebra Compass Score Algebra Accuplacer Score Course Placement 0-18 0-100 16-35 20-87 MAT 1233 - Intermediate Algebra 19+ N/A 36-100 88-120 MAT 1313 - College Algebra